-Syntax broadcast-meter meter-id
+broadcast-meter meter-id no broadcast-meter

-Context config>gos>sap-ingress>fc
+config>qos>sap-ingress>fc

-This command overrides the default broadcast forwarding type meter mapping for fc fcname.
+This command overrides the default broadcast forwarding type meter mapping for fc fc-name.
 The specified meter-id must exist within the policy as a multipoint meter before the mapping can be made.
-Once the forwarding class mapping is executed, all broadcast traffic on a SAP using this policy will be forwarded using the meter-id.
+After the FC mapping is executed, all broadcast traffic on a SAP using this policy is forwarded using the meter-id.